 Notification requirement for invasive pneumococcal disease

-Invasive pneumococcal disease (Group B disease) requires notification in writing within 5 days of diagnosis.
+Invasive pneumococcal disease is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

 This is a Victorian statutory requirement.